iottabyte/COP1334-Group/README.md

       https://github.com/iottabyte/COP1334-Group.git

-   and then select where to save on your PC.
+   4 - Select where to save on your PC.

   All done!